NorthernMan54/homebridge-gsh-beta/Beta_Server_Usage.md

 - Settings -> Services -> Works With Google -> Homebridge ( Should be at the top of the screen ), unlink account

-3 - In the Homebridge UI under Plugins, search for `GSH` and install `Homebridge Gsh Beta` - current version is v3.0.4, and install
+3 - In the Homebridge UI under Plugins, search for `GSH` and install `Homebridge Gsh Beta` - current version is v3.0.4

 4 - Afer installing, the Homebridge UI should display a `LINK ACCOUNT` button, click this